SQream/sqream-db-quickstart/README.md

 * Querying
 * Basic monitoring

-Note: ClientCmd, the SQL client, is distrubted with SQream DB, so nothing extra is needed.
+Note: ClientCmd, the SQL client, is distributed with SQream DB, so no additional software is needed.

 ## Before you begin
-Make sure you have already installed SQream DB.
+Make sure you have an active SQream DB installation.

-The rest of this guide assumes you're running SQream DB listening on local port 5000
+The rest of this guide assumes you're running SQream DB listening on local port 5000.

 ## 1. Copy the CSV file to the SQream DB server
 Stage the file in a readable directory, like `/temp`.